icleal/Sparced-intro/README.md

-# How is the sparced model laid out
+# How is the sparced model designed
 The design is hierarchical.
 It is a large model made of many smaller models, one from many.
 This allows for incremental improvements, until the model is as comprehensive as it needs to be.
-Part of your job will be to add new bits on to the model.
+Part of your job will be to find, assess, and add new bits on to the model.
+How this is done will be touched on later.
+The model is made with what is called scientific computing.
+This approach is done by implementing mathmatical models, such as ordinary differential equations, on a computer.
+This nuanced method allows for data to be generated quickly and accurately.
+More about the sparced model's scientific computing can be found [here](https://docs.google.com/presentation/d/1-BdB6zB-agxxQZO4oOsBik_GF07Yeu2AvfM71NwmMIA/edit#slide=id.g2850f5059d4_0_10).

 # How to run the SPARCED model on docker
 After all the prerequesites have been complete you are finally ready to run the sparced model.
 When that time click [this](https://youtu.be/TpziboQm0qs) link.